ozcanseker/Social-linked-beer/docs/Technical documentation.md

 fetch.

 ## 3 Ontologies
-In the next section i will describe the ontologies that I used to make this application.
+In the next section I will describe the ontologies that I used to make this application.
 I tried to model it with uml.

 The ontologies will not really matter if a human has to go trough a graph to get the information.
 The human will eventually figure it out.
 The goals of these ontologies is to make it possible for programs to decipher the ontologies.